coolguy284/node-hash-backup/README.md

 ```

 ## Warning
 Restoration of symbolic link timestamps is inaccurate, and the birthtime cannot be set.
+Additionally, on Windows, symbolic link type is not stored (i.e. file vs directory vs junction).